HGustavs/LenaSYS/installing_canvas.md

 Now it's time to install the database and setup the adminimistor account that will be your main account when handeling Canvas.
 #### Commands
 <pre>
-sudo bundle exec rails db:initial_setup
+bundle exec rails db:initial_setup
 </pre>
 #### During this setup it will ask you for ...
+E-mail:\
+Password: \
 Databasename:\
-E-mail:\
-Password:
+Share data with us:

 ### Test Data
 Canvas have sadly not updated their scripts for test data to meet the latest versions of postgres.
 This has caused commands that they use to longer function properly since they rely on permissions that are no longer available.
 It’s possible to bypass this by temporarily removing database protection by setting the connection to trust on all.
 Then after installation is done revert them back to their original values.